csmanea/testing-workshops/oci-ignite-advanced/create-oke/create-oke-cluster.md

 6. Display information about the **Service**:

     ```
-    <copy> kubectl expose deployment hello-world --type=LoadBalancer --name=my-service
+    <copy> kubectl get services my-service

     ```

- >Note: The *type=LoadBalancer* service is backed by external cloud providers, which is not covered in this example, please refer to this page for the details.
+ >Note: The *type=LoadBalancer* service is backed by external cloud providers, which is not covered in this example, please refer to this [page](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) for the details.

- >Note: If the external IP address is shown as <pending>, wait for a minute and enter the same command again.
+  If the external IP address is shown as *pending*, wait for a minute and enter the same command again.

 7. Use the **external IP address** (LoadBalancer Ingress) to access the **Hello World** application: